deta/space-docs/src/content/docs/use/space-apps/settings.md

 #### Deleting your App

 You can also delete your app by checking the box and then clicking **Delete**.
-This will remove the app from your Space and erase all associated data in the app’s Collection.
+This will remove the app from your Space and erase all associated data in the app's Collection.

 *Make sure you are sure before proceeding with a deletion, as this action is irreversible.*